dianasgit/Graphs_Theory_Exercises_Python/README.md

 **INCIDENCE FUNCTION**: The node(s) that is/are connected to an edge.
 Write it as:   e1 |-> {v2, v4)  ; e2|-> {v5}loop

 **DEGREE OF A NODE or VALENCE or NODE DEGREE**: the total of edges incident/connected to a node, or START in that node.
-Isolated nodes have degree 0.
+Isolated nodes have a degree=0.
 Loops count 2.

 **REGULAR GRAPH** = a graph where every node has the same degree.
 An example is the Petersen graph where every node has degree 3, and can be called "regular of degree 3".

-**HANDSHAKING LEMMA**: Euler states that: In any FINITE AND UNDIRECTED AND SIMPLE graph the sum of all nodes degrees is twice the number of edges.
+**HANDSHAKING LEMMA**: Euler states that: In any FINITE AND UNDIRECTED AND SIMPLE graph the sum of all node degrees is twice the number of edges.
-THAN THE SUM OF ALL NODES DEGREES MUST BE EVEN.
-AND in every finite, undirectec and simple graph must exist at leat two nodes with the same degree.
+THEN THE SUM OF ALL NODES DEGREES MUST BE EVEN.
+And in every finite, undirected, and simple graph must exist at leat two nodes with the same degree.
 Exemple is impossible to draw a graph with 7 nodes whet all nodes has degree 3 .. because de sum will be 21, an odd number.
-Is also impossible draw a graph with 4 nodes with the respective degrees (1 , 2 , 3 , 4) the sum is even, BUT is impossible because must exist at least two nodes with the same degree.
+Is also impossible to draw a graph with 4 nodes with the respective degrees (1,2,3,4) the sum is even, BUT is impossible because there must exist at least two nodes with the same degree.

-**ISOMORPHIC GRAPHS**: Two graph are called isomorphic if it exists a bijective mapping in each node.
-They contain the same number of node, edges and degrees.
-BUT is necessary to make the mapping to guarantee the exact relation of connections, because a graph with the same number of nodes, and edges and degree could not be isomorphic.
+**ISOMORPHIC GRAPHS**: Two graphs are called isomorphic if there exists a bijective mapping in each node.
+They contain the same number of nodes, edges, and degrees.
+But is necessary to make the mapping to guarantee the exact relation of connections, because a graph with the same number of nodes, edges, and degree could not be isomorphic.

-SUBGRAPH: A graph formed by a subset of vertices and edges from a larger graph.
+**SUBGRAPH**: A graph formed by a subset of vertices and edges from a larger graph.

-PLANAR GRAPH: A graph (that is or have an isomorphic representation) drawn on a plane without its edges crossing.
+**PLANAR GRAPH**: A graph (that is or has an isomorphic representation) drawn on a plane without its edges crossing.

-FACES: the areas divided by edeges in a planar graph.
+**FACES**: the areas divided by edges in a planar graph.
 The outside is also counted as 1 face.

-***EULER'S POLYHEDRAL FORMULA:  (vertices-edges+faces=2)            V - E + F = 2
+**EULER'S POLYHEDRAL FORMULA**:  (vertices-edges+faces=2)            V - E + F = 2
-In any connected and planar graph this formula is true.
+In any connected and planar graph, this formula is true.
 ????Using this formula you can find out if a graph can be planar???

-*** ADJACENCY MATRIX: Can be used to compact representation of graphs.
+**ADJACENCY MATRIX**: Can be used to compact representation of graphs.
 A matrix representing connections between vertices in a graph.
 The elements indicate whether there is an edge between vertices.
-Consider each node as a address in sequence is rows and columns, than the element Mij will be the number of edeges that connect each adress node.
-It can be 0 if no connection, 2 if it is a undirected loop, or any in other cases.
+Consider each node as an address in a sequence is rows and columns, and then the element Mij will be the number of edges that connect each address node.
+It can be 0 if no connection, 2 if it is an undirected loop or any in other cases.
-THE ADJACENCY MATRIX OF AN UNDIRECTED GRAPH IS AWAYS SYMMETRIC (the information is duplicated between the triangular faces, because both parts of the edge are counted).
+THE ADJACENCY MATRIX OF AN UNDIRECTED GRAPH IS AWAYS SYMMETRIC (the information is duplicated between the triangular faces because both parts of the edge are counted).
-BUT, THE ADJACENCY MATRIX OF A DIGRAPH IS IN GENERAL IS NOT SIMETRIC, because it only represent the way the arrow goes.
+BUT, **THE ADJACENCY MATRIX OF A DIGRAPH IN GENERAL IS NOT SIMETRIC**, because it only represents the way the arrow goes.
 In digraph the sum of row vector=outputdegree and the sum of column vector=inputdegree.
-In a SIMPLE GRAPH (no loops, no parallels) the adjacency matrix has all zeros in the main diagonal and other Mij will be <=1.
+In a SIMPLE GRAPH (no loops, no parallels) the adjacency matrix has all zeros in the main diagonal, and other Mij will be <=1.
-The sum of a row or column vectore shows the degree of the node in question.
+The sum of a row or column vector shows the degree of the node in question.
-The sum of all ellements of the matrix is twice the number of edges.
+The sum of all elements of the matrix is twice the number of edges.

-*** DIRECTED GRAPH or DIGRAPH: ALL edges have a direction/orientation.
-Here the incidence function shows the direction separated by a comma in as ordered pair (origin, destination).    e|-> (i , j) even in case of loop where i=j.
-If you chance the order of the ordered pair you change the graph!
+**DIRECTED GRAPH or DIGRAPH**: ALL edges have a direction/orientation.
+Here the incidence function shows the direction separated by a comma in an ordered pair (origin, destination).    e|-> (i, j) even in the case of a loop where i=j.
+If you change the order of the ordered pair you change the graph!
 Two edges with the same start and destination node (same i,j) are PARALLEL.
-But if the start and destination is opposite [ (i,j) and (j,i) they are ANTIPARALLEL or OPPOSITE.
+But if the start and destination are opposite [ (i,j) and (j, i) they are ANTIPARALLEL or OPPOSITE.
 -IN-DEGREE: the total of edges arriving in the node.
 -OUT-DEGREE: the total of edges leaving the node.
-*** The total of all IN and OUT and edges must be equal.
+*The total of all IN and OUT and edges must be equal.
 The SUM of both IN and OUT degrees is the total degree of a Digraph.
-Each undirected graph CAN be converted in an DIGRAPH by the substitution of each edge by antiparallel edges and the loops replaced for junt a directed edge.
+Each undirected graph CAN be converted into a DIGRAPH by the substitution of each edge by antiparallel edges and the loops replaced for just a directed edge.

-*** SHADOW: is the opposite way, when you transform a Digraph in an Undirected graph replacing each directed edge by an undirected.
+**SHADOW**: is the opposite way, when you transform a Digraph in an Undirected graph replacing each directed edge with an undirected one.
 *In the isomorphism of digraphs the direction of the arrow must also be respected.

-# __________ SHORTES PATH PROBLEM - DIJKSTRA'S ALGORITHM ________ #
+##_SHORTES PATH PROBLEM - DIJKSTRA'S ALGORITHM_##

-*** WEIGHTED GRAPH = have a mapping relation (also called weight function ou cost function) that assign a weight (value) for each edge.
+**WEIGHTED GRAPH** = have a mapping relation (also called weight function or cost function) that assigns a weight (value) for each edge.
-The weight matrix has value zero in the main diagonal because cost nothing stay in the same node, the value to go from a node to another is described in the corresponding ij position and nodes there are not direct connected, a infinity sign is assigned.
+The weight matrix has a value zero in the main diagonal because cost nothing stays in the same node, the value to go from one node to another is described in the corresponding ij position, and nodes there are not directly connected, an infinity sign is assigned.
-In undirected graphs the weight matrix is also simetric.
+In undirected graphs, the weight matrix is also symmetric.
 In directed not necessarily.

-********** DIJKSTRA'S ALGORITHM : Used to find the shortest path between a starting node to all others in a weighted SIMPLE DIgraph (NO LOOPS OU PARALLELS).
+**DIJKSTRA'S ALGORITHM**: Used to find the shortest path between a starting node to all others in a weighted SIMPLE DIgraph (NO LOOPS OU PARALLELS).
 All weights must be positive.
-To applie the algorithm in an undirected graph you need to convert it in a digraph.
+To apply the algorithm in an undirected graph you need to convert it in a digraph.
-This metod find the best path for each node separately, NOT the best way though many vertices.
+This metod finds the best path for each node separately, NOT the best way through many vertices.

-# __________________ KÖNIGSBERG BRIDGE PROBLEM ___________________ #
+##__KÖNIGSBERG BRIDGE PROBLEM__##

-- WALK (or Path): A finite sequence of vertices in which each vertex is connected to the next by an edge in the graph.
-Can ve declared only writng the sequence of nodes.
-Is permited a edge ou a node be repeated ou a sema edge be crossed.
+**WALK (or Path)**: A finite sequence of vertices in which each vertex is connected to the next by an edge in the graph.
+Can be declared only by writing the sequence of nodes.
+Is permitted an edge or a node to be repeated or the same edge to be crossed.
 A single edge with two nodes is considered a walk.
-The walk is CLOSED if it end at the same start note The walk is OPEN if it end in a  different node
+The walk is CLOSED if it ends at the same start note The walk is OPEN if it ends in a  different node

--DIRECTED GRAPH: a walk in a Digraph where all edges point to the same direction.
+**DIRECTED GRAPH**: a walk in a Digraph where all edges point in the same direction.

-- LENGTH OF THE WALK: the total of edges in the walk.
+**LENGTH OF THE WALK**: the total of edges in the walk.

-- CONNECTED GRAPH: for every two random nodes there is a walk within then.
+**CONNECTED GRAPH**: for every two random nodes there is a walk within them.
 A graph with only one node and a loop is considered connected.

--STRONGLY CONNECTED: a digraph where for every random two nodes there is a direct path (one edge or more) to all nodes end the way back.
+**STRONGLY CONNECTED**: a digraph where for every random two nodes there is a direct path (one edge or more) to all nodes end the way back.

-**** KÖNIGSBERG BRIDGE PROBLEM *** Create a closed walk with 7 edges and 4 nodes starting with NO REPETITION.
-Impossible because all nodes have odd degree.
+**----KÖNIGSBERG BRIDGE PROBLEM** Create a closed walk with 7 edges and 4 nodes starting with NO REPETITION.
+Impossible because all nodes have odd degrees.

-*** EULERIAN GRAPH = THE GRAPH THAT CONTAINS AN EULERIAN CIRCUIT: a connected graph where ALL NODES MUST HAVE AN EVEN DEGREE.
+**EULERIAN GRAPH** = THE GRAPH THAT CONTAINS AN EULERIAN CIRCUIT: a connected graph where ALL NODES MUST HAVE AN EVEN DEGREE.
 If a graph IS Eulerian all isomorphic-derived graphs will be Eulerian too.
-A Digraph is eulerian if all nodes has the same in and out degree.
+A Digraph is eulerian if all nodes have the same in and out-degree.
-A Digraph is eulerian if it is strongly connected AND for each node it is true that the input degree is equal to the output degree.
+A Digraph is eulerian if it is strongly connected AND for each node, it is true that the input degree is equal to the output degree.

-*** EULERIAN TRAIL (or Eullerian Path): NO REPETITION OF EDGES + ALL EDGES ARE VISITED.
+**EULERIAN TRAIL (or Eulerian Path)**: NO REPETITION OF EDGES + ALL EDGES ARE VISITED.
-MAY CONTAIN LOOPS AND PARALLELS, SO IT "OK" REPEAT NODES...
+MAY CONTAIN LOOPS AND PARALLELS, SO IT IS "OK" TO REPEAT NODES...
-EXISTS IF AND ONLY IF THERE IS NO OR EXACTLY TWO ODD NODES (two because they will be the start and end respectively).
+EXISTS IF AND ONLY IF THERE ARE NO OR EXACTLY TWO ODD NODES (two because they will be the start and end respectively).
 All this without "removing the pencil from the paper".

-*** EULERIAN CIRCUIT: A CLOSED EURELIAN TRAIL.
+**EULERIAN CIRCUIT**: A CLOSED EURELIAN TRAIL.
 Can be represented by a graph called Eulerian graph.

-*** HIERHOZER'S ALGORITHM: Use to find the Eulerian Circuit in an undirected graph.
-Prerequisites: Connected graph that has only nodes with even degree.
-Also called Onion skin algorithm.
+**HIERHOZER'S ALGORITHM**: Use to find the Eulerian Circuit in an undirected graph.
+Prerequisites: A connected graph that has only nodes with even degrees.
+Also called the Onion skin algorithm.
 The constructed closed walk resembles nested onion skins (it is a recursive algorithm)
     1. Choose a node and construct from it a subcycle K that does not pass through any edge twice.
     2. If K is an Eulerian cycle, then break off.
 Otherwise, continue to step 3.
     3. Neglect all edges of K.